Enpass: the best password manager

 The answer is quite simple.
 Every week one or more databases with email/password combinations are hacked and leaked on the internet.
 Those combinations arrive in lists for dictionary attacks.
 Therefore, any ‘normal’ password is already in it, those lists contains millions of passwords.

-The solution to not arrive in such lists: use random passwords with the maximum length the site or application accepts.
+The solution to not arrive in such lists, or at least not to worry about it: use random passwords with the maximum length the site or application accepts.
 I try to use a length of 100 characters wherever possible.
 For example:

 A password like that is almost impossible to arrive in dictionary attack lists and is too long for a brute force attack.